 Adelphi Kitchen is one of those places I’d always heard a lot about.
 I vowed to visit myself, but being put off by the price I never did.
 Tucked away down Adelphi lane the restaurant was hidden away from the main streets.
 It struck me as a kind of hidden treasure trove only to be found by those who knew they were looking for it in the first place.
 I can tell you now – it’s worth the hunt.

 I was expecting to be shown a few key pieces from the new menu, but what we received was far better than I could have ever imagined.
-In total I think we were shown fourteen different dishes from the new menu.
-The dishes ranged from vegetarian to fresh fish and hearty meat dishes to intricate detailed desserts.
+In total, I think we were shown fourteen different dishes from the new menu.
+The dishes ranged from vegetarian to fresh fish and hearty meat dishes to intricately detailed desserts.
 I wish I could do these dishes justice with words, but I am certain the pictures speak for themselves.

 |Sugar Cured and Smoked Beef Fillet Carpaccio.|